Jingyu6/jingyu6.github.io/content/_index.md

     content:
       title: Updates
       text: |2-
+        [2025.03] I will join the Inference Optimization team at Nvidia as a research scientist intern in summer 2025.

-        [2025.2] New work released called Speculative Prefill, which increases LLM inference TTFT and maximal QPS!
+        [2025.02] New work released called Speculative Prefill, which increases LLM inference TTFT and maximal QPS!
 Feel free to check the paper and code.

         [2024.10] Our survey paper got accepted by TMLR 2025!

-        [2024.9] I'm starting my PhD at Uchicago, working with professor Ce Zhang.
+        [2024.09] I'm starting my PhD at Uchicago, working with professor Ce Zhang.

-        [2024.8] Our paper got accepted by WACV 2025!
+        [2024.08] Our paper got accepted by WACV 2025!

   - block: experience
     id: experience